w3f/Grant-Milestone-Delivery/deliveries/pontem-network_milestone-2.md

 * [Move Pallet](https://github.com/pontem-network/sp-move)
 * [Move Tools](https://github.com/pontem-network/move-tools)

-In next milestone we also planning to improve documentation, up gitbook, add more examples and etc.
+In the next milestone we also plan to improve documentation, up gitbook, add more examples and etc.